colleenmclean/ENGL-350-DH-Blog/_posts/2022-10-12-review-blog-two.md

 Still, the site is not entirely accessible–the site uses dozens of images and infographics, and none of these elements have alt text.

 To my knowledge, the site can be viewed on both desktop and mobile (namely Windows 11 OS and Android).
-As aforementioned, this site may be difficult to find in a search engine, since the URL has nothing to do with the content of the project.
+However, it is a personal gripe of mine that the site’s URL (https://joeyilluzzi.github.io/index.html) is unfitting for all the in-depth ESports content provided.
+Since the URL is simply the name of the project creator, this made the project extremely difficult to find online; this may hinder potential traffic to the site.

 ## Conclusion